eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 Wallet Units, PID Providers, and Attestation Providers SHALL support the [W3C Digital Credentials API](https://wicg.github.io/digital-credentials/) for the issuance of PIDs and attestations.

-*Note: This requirement implies that the following conditions will be satisfied: a) the DC API specification will become a W3C Recommendation, b) this specification will comply with the principles outlined in [Section 4.4.3.1](../../architecture-and-reference-framework-main.md#4431-introduction) of the ARF main document, c) this specification will be broadly supported by relevant browsers and operating systems, and d) the [OpenID4VCI] standard will specify how to use OpenID4VCI with the DC API.*
+*Note: This requirement implies that the following conditions will be satisfied: a) the DC API specification will become a W3C Recommendation, b) this specification will comply with the principles outlined in [Section 4.4.3.1][4431-introduction] of the ARF main document, c) this specification will be broadly supported by relevant browsers and operating systems, and d) the [OpenID4VCI] standard will specify how to use OpenID4VCI with the DC API.*

 </div>
 </div>

 <div class="eudi-hlr" id="ISSU_04" markdown>
-<div class="eudi-hlr__id">ISSU_04<span class="kw-shall">SHALL</span></div>
+<div class="eudi-hlr__id">ISSU_04</div>
 <div class="eudi-hlr__body" markdown>

-The OpenID4VCI protocol referenced in requirement ISSU_01, or an EUDI Wallet-specific extension or profile thereof, SHALL enable PID Providers and Attestation Provider to issue to a Wallet Unit a batch of multiple PIDs or attestations that are simultaneously valid and contain the same attributes.
+Empty

 </div>
 </div>